pvillela/go-foa-realworld/README.md

 This is a [RealWorld Example App](https://github.com/gothinkster/realworld) backend written in Golang in a function-oriented architecture style.

+Some of the code was based on https://github.com/err0r500/go-realworld-clean.

 ## To-dos:

 * Complete first pass at SFLs.
+* Review use of pointers, clean it up.
 * Review model and move functionality to BFs as appropriate.
 * Review FLs and SFLs, move functionality to BFs, model, or rpc as appropriate.
 * Review basic error handling, including fs/errors.go.